Space Warfare, Early

 Interplanetary age warships fell into two broad categories, Attack ships and Hunter-Killers.
 Attack ships were often essentially modified SIOS or heavy shuttles equipped with advanced sensors, and using smart rockets and drones (with either a conventional or a nuclear, much more rarely an amat, warhead) to bombard a target, and had beam, kinetic, and defensive missile weapons for point-defence.
 Hunter-Killers were equipped with rockets and heavy beam weapons.
 Their task was to seek out and destroy Attack Ships.
 A great deal of expense and research was invested in making these vessels invisible to passive scanning, and to give them the tiniest possible signature for active scanning.
 The so-called "stealth" materials, which absorbed all types of electromagnetic radiation, were invaluable here.
 Tactics often involved a game of hide and seek, not unlike the submarines of industrial and information age Earth.
 However, once the ship's drive units (usually nuclear fusion, in some cases ionic) were engaged the vessel was immediately visible.
 Again, if it used its active sensors it was visible.
 If it passed over a starfield being observed by defenders' telescopes it was visible.
 And once detected, both types of vessel were large, unarmoured, fat easy targets that could be taken out with a single kinetic or beam hit.

-Federation Era Spaceforce The next five hundred years were a period of isolation of human habitation, with occasional forays by raiders and pirates in crude and often jerry-rigged nanobuilt ships, until the rise of the First Federation of Hu and AI ushered in a new era of peace of prosperity.
+Federation Era Spaceforce The next five hundred years were a period of isolation of human habitation, with occasional forays by raiders and pirates in crude and often jerry-rigged nanobuilt ships, until the rise of the Federation of Sophonts ushered in a new era of peace of prosperity.
 While the Federation did not have any enemies comparable to the Interplanetary Age superpowers, the continued existence of stubborn, survivalist, and hostile haloists, backgrounders, shadow federationists, and exdependents, all of whom were resentful of Federation incursions and mining operations on their territories, and any of which would launch sudden guerrilla attacks on megacorporate and government outposts, required a defensive force of some sort.
 Instead of the large fragile expensive behemoths of the interplanetary period, the Federation used small, fast, short-range highly manoeuvrable vessels that were based in trouble spots and constantly on call.
 These included various designs referred to as fighters, patrol ships, area control vessels, and gunships.
 These terms were often arbitrary (what one polity or corporation called a fighter another would call a patrol ship) although as a generalisation, a fighter was very small (one or two man, when aioid it was called a "drone") and fairly lightly armed (light beam and a few rockets, almost never nuke), highly maneuverable, and of very limited range (often only chemical propulsion), a patrol ship was somewhat larger and able to carry somewhat more weapons but less maneuverable, and usually likewise very short range, an area control vessel was about the same size or larger again, and of longer range (usually ionic or nuclear propulsion), usually about as heavily armed as a patrol ship, while a gunship was either close or long range (depending on the drive unit), highly or not very manoeuvrable, but always very heavily armed.
 There was never any need for a long-range heavily armed vessel such as the old Interplanetary Age Hunter-Killer, as most insurgent ships were likewise small and relatively lightly armed; none of the haloists had the resources to make anything bigger, and those Backgrounders that did studiously kept to themselves and stayed in the outer Oort regions where even the megacorps did not bother to penetrate.

 The Late Federation period - Effective Shielding and the System Control Ships With the ossification of outlying megacorps, institutes, hinterworld clades, and Federation colonies into hereditary Houses, the military option became a lot more important.
 Unless it had an insystem garrison, the centralised and bureaucratic Federation had no real power over interstellar distances.
 Rival empires, raiders, pirates, even rogue neumanns, were a threat to the isolated colonies and polities.
 Moreover, as well as defending, these developing dynasties often wished to expand their sphere of influence.
 And while many systems remained peaceful, many other suffered from prolonged interplanetary rivalry and even warfare, reminiscent of the old Sol System superpowers, but with a smaller population and more advanced ships.
 Most vessels were about the size of a Federation area control vessel (about 1-2,000 tonnes), and equipped with fusion pulse, fusion-ionic, or hybrid amat-fusion (pure amat was generally too rare and expensive out in the provinces) main drive that, when well optimised, gave a fairly respectable performance, chemical thrusters were quick close-in manoeuvering, sophisticated and usually state of the art sensors, target-acquisition, and fire-control systems, and the standard Federation era complement of beam and missiles (Newton's Third Law ensured that kinetic weapons remained impractical on such small vessels).
 Nanodefensive armour (reactive laminate, intelligent skin, absorptive/reflective dermalloy, etc) were widely used but generally not very efficient; especially in the case of the less technologically advanced clades and Houses, but stealth materials were widely used.
 Most of these vessels tended to be light and relied on speed, maneuverability, stealth, and of-course the ship's superbright (aioid or biont, depending on the clade) control systems to outfight and out-maneuver the opposition.
 However, there was also an astonishing diversity, as indicated by the contrast between the Arcadian Phagocyte hunter-killer class, the Minsky-of-Leher Cyclone heavy fighter, or the Freeman Warbird strike-interceptor.